The EU helps to improve public health through funding and legislation on a wide range of topics, such as food, diseases, clean air and more.

-The work is funded through the EU Health Programme, which encourages cooperation and promotes strategies for good health and healthcare.
+Health policies are funded through the EU Health programme, which encourages cooperation and promotes strategies for good health and healthcare.

-- protect people in the EU from serious cross-border health threats
+- Protection of people from serious cross-border health threats

 These specialised EU agencies work to ensure better health and healthier and safer workplaces

 Medicines and medical devices

 The EU regulates the authorisation and classification of medicines through the European medicines regulatory network, a partnership between the European Medicines Agency, national regulators and the European Commission.
 Once on the market, the safety of authorised products continues to be monitored.

 In January 2022 Parliament endorsed the provisional agreement reached with the Council in 2021 on increasing the powers of the EU’s medicines regulator.
 This can result a better crisis preparedness and management for medicinal products and medical devices.

 There are specific EU rules covering medicines for children, rare diseases, advanced therapy products and clinical trials.
 The EU also has rules to fight falsified medicines and to ensure that the trade in medicines is controlled.

 During the plenary session in November 2021, the European Parliament set out a series of recommendations for the update of the EU's pharmaceutical legislation.
 MEPs called for affordable medicines, preventing shortages and a climate-neutral industry.